gaurav-arun/linux_server_configuration/README.md

 ## Deployed Item Catalog App
 - Open [catalogapp.ddns.net](http://catalogapp.ddns.net).
 Login using your google account.
 - You can also use the static ip ([http://13.234.235.47](http://13.234.235.47)) to reach the web application.
 But google login will not work with this approach.
+- SSH login on port 2200 is allowed as user `grader`.

 ## Goals
 1. Deploy a up-to-date linux instance on the cloud.